 Back in 2014 – exactly ten years since he won the race – Magnus Bäckstedt spoke exclusively to BikeRadar, reliving his perfect Sunday in Hell and the extreme emotion that went with it.

-“I’ve been living, eating and breathing Paris-Roubaix since I was 15, 16 years old,” Magnus Bäckstedt told BikeRadar when he reflected on his epic victory in the Hell of the North in 2004 for this exclusive video.
+“I’ve been living, eating and breathing Paris-Roubaix since I was 15, 16 years old,” Magnus Bäckstedt told BikeRadar when he reflected on his epic victory in the Hell of the North.

-Exactly a decade on and every moment of that race – his finest moment on a bike – appears etched in stone, such is the power of his recall; every twitch from a rival or teammate, every cobble that could have wrecked his chances lives on in crystal clear detail.
+Ten years on and every moment of that race – his finest moment on a bike – appeared etched in stone, such is the power of his recall; every twitch from a rival or teammate, every cobble that could have wrecked his chances lives on in crystal-clear detail.